muggy8/improbable/have-and-havenot/bVZCA6VH.md

 Some of the people standing in the hallway watching the speech looked clearly bored by the speech

 "...
 Of course, we also understand that in the heat of the moment, sometimes lethal force may be used accidentally.
 This is especially the case for those of you who are from harsher environments.
-That's why as the overseers of this exam, my team and I will intervene if we judge a that may result in the loss of life.
+That's why as the overseers of this exam, my team and I will intervene if we judge that an action may result in the loss of life.
 In the case of such an event, the violator in question will be given a round loss.
 Remember, this test is a test of drive and aptitude and restraint is a key part of that..." boomed Ethan's voice.

 Honestly, I really just want to get this over with.